voxelbonecloud/headless-docker/setup guides/dockge.md

 This Guide assumes you have a supported version of linux pre installed.

+#### Known Caveat with Dockge.
+Dockge currently does not seem to support attaching to the resonite terminal, you will not be able to use headless commands via the terminal until this feature is added.

 ### Docker Installation
 Official Docker installation instructions can be found at https://docs.docker.com/engine/install/